brainboxdotcc/retro-rocket/docpages/basic-language-reference/functions/integer/PEEKW.md

 Reads a **16-bit word** from `address` and returns it as an integer (0–65535).

-> The full 2-byte span must be valid and mapped, or `Bad Address at <address>` is raised.
+@note The full 2-byte span must be valid and mapped, or `Bad Address at <address>` is raised.

 ---